sparkfun/SparkFun_DataLogger/docs/configuration.md

 * Minicom (Linux, Unix, MacOS)
 * [Screen (Linux, Unix, MacOS)](https://learn.sparkfun.com/tutorials/terminal-basics/all#command-line-windows-mac-linux)

+!!! note
-> **NOTE** You will need a serial terminal client that supports edit characters.
+     A serial terminal client that supports edit characters is required.
 Most if not all modern serial terminal programs will have the ability to support interactive edits.
-Unfortunately, we have not had any success with CoolTerm.
-We have tested the DataLogger IoT with Tera Term, Minicom, and Screen.
+We have tested the DataLogger IoT with the Tera Term application, ```minicom``` command, and the ```screen``` command.

 If this is the your first time using a terminal window, We recommend checking out the [Serial Terminal Basics](https://learn.sparkfun.com/tutorials/terminal-basics) tutortial.